jwdell1624/workforceDmgs/README.md

 * [tidyr](http://tidyr.tidyverse.org/) - data wrangling

 ### Package Versions Used
+Package dependencies are managed with [Packrat](https://rstudio.github.io/packrat/).
 A full list of packages used for this application can be found in the [packrat.lock](./packrat/packrat.lock) file.

+Note: the packrat.lock file points to [Rstudio's CRAN mirror](http://cran.rstudio.com) by default.

 ## Authors
 [List of contributors](http://gitlab.radlab.local/workforce/shinyApps/workforceDmgs/graphs/master)